OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  Why do we need a password-less ssh in fully distributed environment?
+##  Why do we need a passwordless ssh in fully distributed environment?
 We need a password-less SSH in a Fully-Distributed environment because when the cluster is LIVE and running in Fully Distributed environment, the communication is too frequent.
 The job tracker should be able to send a task to task tracker quickly.

 [Table of Contents](#HADOOP)

-##  What will happen if a namenode has no data?
+##  What will happen if a NameNode has no data?
 If a Namenode has no data it cannot be considered as a Namenode.
 In practical terms, Namenode needs to have some data.

 [Table of Contents](#HADOOP)

-##  What happens to job tracker when namenode is down?
+##  What happens to job tracker when NameNode is down?
 Namenode is the main point which keeps all the metadata, keep tracks of failure of datanode with the help of heart beats.
 As such when a namenode is down, your cluster will be completely down, because Namenode is the single point of failure in a Hadoop Installation.

 [Table of Contents](#HADOOP)